Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02e_CostAccounting.md

 - *Cost center*
 The available cost center(s) are displayed in this column.

-- (Cost units)
+- (Cost objects)
-The available cost unit(s) are displayed in a row.
+The available cost object(s) are displayed in a row.
 Double click in the corresponding table cell to activate the input field.
 The following options are available:

   - If the *Allocation* column is set to *Percentage*, enter a percentage value.
   - If the *Allocation* column is set to *Formula*, click the drop-down list to select **Active/inactive**.
 The basic calculating operations (+, -, *, /) are permitted.

 - (Sigma sign %)
 The cell content changes automatically depending on the allocation method and percentage values entered.
 The individual percentages entered must equal 100 %.
-That means that all costs are allocated to the individual cost units.
+That means that all costs are allocated to the individual cost objects.
 The cell turns then green.
 Otherwise, an error message is displayed when trying to save the table.

 [comment]: <> (Check mit FH!
 Generell mehr Info gebraucht für dieses Kapitel.
 Evtl.
 Prozedur in Integration.)